vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p1.md

 No sidecars
 ```

-This is a bit bare since the task has no inputs, outputs, or resources.
-What's important though is that the `Status` is set to `Succeeded`.
+Since the task has no inputs, outputs, or resources, the above is a bit bare.
+What's important is that the `Status` is set to `Succeeded`.
 Great!
-Next, take a look of the output from the output of that `TaskRun`:
+Next, take a look at the output of that `TaskRun`:

 ```bash
 tkn taskrun logs echo-hello-world-task-run